Smiril/air-blast/README.md

 *myNIC* should be the device name as it appears in ifconfig/ip, e.g. `wlan0`.

 ###### Optional
-* `-p`: If this parameter is supplied, iwlib will conduct a passive scan.
-The passive scan has the advantage of being "listen only", so no probe requests are sent to APs.
-Thus the mac address of the attacking machine should not show up in any log files.
-However, scan results will likely be less comprehensive than with the active counterpart.

-   By default, an active scan is performed.

 * `-c max_connections`: When using mode 1 or 3, *airkick* limits itself to a conservative default (tweakable at compile time) of tracked connections.
 This parameter can be used to increase the tracking limit.
 Beware, though, that the impact of doing so might be significant, especially in flood mode (every thread gets its own packet buffer and pcap handle).
 Use this option at your own risk.

-* `-a`: When blocking clients, *airkick* defaults to deauthentication frames.
-This option can be used to switch to disassociation frames should the need arise.

 ## Limitations